cjmess01/indoor_sim/README.md

 On a windows computer.
 Not sure about mac.
 Simply run the command ./startup_sim.sh in wsl and it should startup.

+If not, run the following commands in order.
+They should work after that

+source /opt/ros/humble/setup.bash
+export WEBOTS_HOME=/mnt/c/Program\ Files/Webots
+colcon build
+source install/setup.bash
-If not, this is the ros2 launch command: ros2 launch caleb_messerly_project_1 caleb_messerly_project_1_launch.py
+ros2 launch caleb_messerly_project_1 caleb_messerly_project_1_launch.py

 in paty.png, you can see the section I modeled.
 It is the cube at the bottom.
 I also added some ramps and some stairs to make it more interesting